influxdata/influxdb/docs/multi_core_tasks.md

 *Minimal Response Latency*: 3 CPU heavy threads process the queries and the I/O thread remains ready for new requests.
 The system will appear 75% utilized (using 3 of 4 cores).
 The remaining core is available to handle ping requests with minimal additional latency.

 *Maximum CPU Utilization*: In this case, 4 CPU heavy threads process the queries and the I/O thread still remains available for new requests.
 The system cores will be 100% utilized.
-Incoming requests will be handled by the I/O thread, but that thread will only be have ~80% of a CPU core available and thus ping responses may be delayed.
+Incoming requests will be handled by the I/O thread, but that thread will only have ~80% of a CPU core available and thus ping responses may be delayed.

 #### Query Processing with Low Priority Background Work